 What Are the Risk Factors for Alcoholism?

-than 15 drinks a week if you are male
+than 15 drinks per week if you’re male

-than 12 drinks a week if you are female
+than 12 drinks per week if you’re female

-than five drinks per occasion at least once a week (binge drinking)
+than five drinks per day at least once a week (binge drinking)

 What Are the Symptoms of Alcoholism?

-- becoming violent or hostile when asked about drinking
+violent or angry when asked about their drinking habits

-- withdrawal symptoms if drinking is stopped, including shaking, nausea, and vomiting
+symptoms when not drinking, including shaking, nausea, and vomiting

 Self-Testing: Am I an Alcoholic?

-Sometimes it can be hard to draw the line between safe alcohol use and alcohol abuse or
+it can be hard to draw the line between safe alcohol use and alcohol abuse or

-Both the National Council on Alcoholism and Drug Dependence and the Partnership at Drugfree.org both offer more complex tests that can help you assess whether you have an alcohol problem: http://www.ncadd.org/index.php/learn-about-alcohol/alcohol-abuse-self-test and http://www.alcoholscreening.org/
+National Council on Alcoholism and Drug Dependence and the Partnership at Drugfree.org offer more comprehensive self-tests.

 - have tried to cut back on your drinking but could not